ansemin/Markit_HF/README.md

 ## Features
 - Convert documents to Markdown, JSON, Text, or Document Tags format
-- Multiple parsing engines: PyPdfium, Docling, and Marker
+- Multiple parsing engines: PyPdfium, Docling, Marker, and Gemini Flash
 - Various OCR options depending on the selected parser
 - Page navigation for large documents
 - Chat with your documents using AI